 Proposal 4: With the introduction of assistant new tools for band/band combinations, RAN4 6G specifications should still remain tangible, self-contained and not dependent on any new tool.

 Proposal 5: Consider the progress in band-combo simplification.

+Proposal 6: Simplify band and band-combination requirements (Emissions, REFSENS, MSD, blocking) with a default set of requirements per band groups and band group combinations (See also in Issue 3-1-3).

 Recommended WF